The Inventors of In-Roadway Warning Lights (IRWLs) — and Gold Standard in Lighted Crosswalks

-In 1991, Michael Harrison, LightGuard Systems’ President conceived the idea of a pedestrian lighted crosswalk warning system after a close friend was involved in a fatal accident at a crosswalk.
-After two years of initial research and development, a beta system was developed and thus the first ever Smart Crosswalk™ lighted crosswalk system was born.
-The novel system consists of in-roadway warning lights (IRWLs) with flashing amber light emitting diodes (LEDs) encased in a durable housing designed to alert the motorists of a pedestrian entering the crosswalk.
+In 1991, Michael Harrison, LightGuard Systems President began exploring the idea of an LED pedestrian warning system after a close friend was involved in a fatal accident at a crosswalk.
+After two years of initial research and development, a beta system was developed and thus the first ever lighted crosswalk system was born.
+The novel system that we call Smart Crosswalk™ consists of in-roadway warning lights (IRWL) with flashing amber light emitting diodes encased in a durable housing designed to alert motorists of a pedestrian about to enter or inside of a crosswalk.

 California Traffic Control Devices Committee (CTCDC)

 By the end of 1993, this initial IRWL concept was presented to the State of California through the CTCDC, a panel of transportation affiliated professionals that authorizes testing and evaluation of innovative technology and makes recommendations to the California Department of Transportation (Caltrans).

 Subsequently, LightGuard received state and local approval for testing their initial IRWL system with an endorsement from the CTCDC for “innovative thinking”.
 The CTCDC mandated that the IRWL lights be “shielded from the view of the pedestrian,” thus limiting any “false sense of security” a pedestrian might feel from seeing the lights operate.

 Phases of Development